orkestre/stavelist-front/README.md

-# Stavelist-front destinated to fron webpage
+# Stavelist-front destinated to front webpage